Protecting the past

 An historic building is ultimately a building or structure that has ‘historic value’ – i.e. when people in the present are connected to it via past events or a period of time – or by the significance of its construction methods, design and architecture.
 This value warrants it being afforded consideration in planning decisions.
 Many historic buildings in the UK are listed.

-A Listed building or structure is included on the statutory list of buildings of special architectural or historic interest, compiled by the Government on the advice of Historic England.
+A listed building or structure is included on the statutory list of buildings of special architectural or historic interest, compiled by the Government on the advice of Historic England.
 Buildings are listed for their architectural or historic merit.
+All listed buildings are of national importance and therefore protected by legislation.
+However, some are considered of greater importance than others, hence the grading.

 Grades – to indicate its relative importance, each listed building is graded in descending order from Scheduled Ancient Monument (of greatest historical significance) through to Grades I, II* and II.